 Best fit for: This pricing model is the right fit for products that serve small to medium sized businesses.
-It also works well when the users needed and the features needed grow in relation to each other.
+It also works well when the required users and features needed grow in tandem with each other.

 Not a fit for: This isn’t a fit when the value of the different features, volume, and users are unrelated.
 You don’t want to force customers to pay for more volume when all they want is an extra user.